-The developers mustn’t think only about this opportunity, but also about developing apps for Windows 8.1 because Windows 8 will be easy to upgrade, just as Windows 7 was easy to upgrade to Windows 8.
+The developers mustn’t think only about this opportunity but also about developing apps for Windows 8.1 because Windows 8 will be easy to upgrade to, just as Windows 7 was easy to upgrade to Windows 8.

-There is a service for iOS and Android apps developers which is called Windows Azure.
-The simplest way to access this technology is from BizSpark – the tool to use for start-ups that are in their first 5 years.
-BizSpark Plus offers you services of cloud valued at 60.000 $ (2 years).
+There is a service for iOS, and Android app developers called Windows Azure.
+The simplest way to access this technology is from BizSpark – the tool for start-ups in their first 5 years.
+BizSpark Plus offers you services cloud valued at 60.000 $ (2 years).
 Microsoft has around 300 start-ups from Romania which use BizSpark, and just a few which use BizSpark Plus.
-The collaboration between Microsoft and Zitec offers almost free audits, which delivers consulting for big online projects which need to develop in the cloud.
-The customers will be so satisfied after 2 years, that they will continue to use the service.
+In addition, the collaboration between Microsoft and Zitec offers almost free audits, which delivers consulting for big online projects which need to develop in the cloud.
+The customers will be so satisfied after 2 years that they will continue to use the service.

-Maria Diaconu, Catalina Rusu, Sabin Dima are his collaborators in founding this accelerator.
+Maria Diaconu, Catalina Rusu, and Sabin Dima are his collaborators in founding this accelerator.